Sourav-017/Cricket-Shot-Analysis-Framework/KU_Cric_Shot_3d/readme.md

 | `--no-auto-skeleton` | Show points only, no bone lines |

 Run without a path argument to be prompted for one interactively.

+## Acknowledgments

+Built on top of the [**KU CricShot** dataset](https://github.com/AtanuCSE/CricketShotDetection) — raw cricket batting videos contributed by its original authors/uploaders.
+All credit for the source footage goes to them.

+Preprocessing pipeline used to derive this dataset:

+1. **YOLO** — detect and crop the batsman-only region from each raw video frame.
+2. **MeTRAbs** — extract 3D joint coordinates (SMPL-30 style) from the cropped batsman frames.
+3. **MSE-based frame selection** — reduce each clip down to 20 representative frames, chosen to minimize MSE and preserve the motion information.